 Once known as Terreiro do Paço (the Palace’s Square), given its proximity to the Royal Palace, Praça do Comércio is a beautiful square surrounded by elegant yellow buildings and arcades.
 The 1755 earthquake destruction didn’t spare the Royal Palace.
 After the erection of the new buildings, the new square became Lisbon’s port of entry; thus, the name Praça do Comércio.

 The statue of King José I on horseback towers at the center of the square, one of the main meeting points in the city.
 Don’t miss to pop into the Martinho da Arcada cafe.
-Dating back from 1782, it was one of the favorite places of Fernando Pessoa and other Portuguese poets and writers.
+Dating back to 1782, it was one of the favorite places of Fernando Pessoa and other Portuguese poets and writers.

 Alfama

 Walking through Alfama is like taking a step back in time.
 The district has a strong Moorish influence, starting from its name, deriving from the Arabic word “al-hamma,” which means hot springs or baths.
-The Moors built the maze of winding, narrow streets both as a defense system and to keep homes cool in summer.
+The Moors built the maze of winding, narrow streets as a defense system and to keep homes cool in summer.
 Alfama exudes an old-world atmosphere, and the worn whitewashed houses covered in colorful tiles reflect the fado’s melancholy and longing.

 Although the increase in tourism fatally changed the city, as I got lost through the charming alleys of the Alfama, I could still breathe the soul of Lisbon.
 The Alfama district retained an air of authenticity, which sadly might soon disappear as gentrification holds foot.

 Aside from leisurely strolling around and watching local life unfolding before your eyes, Alfama is also home to some of Lisbon’s main landmarks.
-Alfama top attractions are:

 Lisbon itinerary: Day 2